JATDEV-Middle-East/lms-poc-front/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.5.

+## KNOWN ISSUES
+Since the purpose and scope of the project is POC:

+1- No secrets managemenet: this makes secrets and password stored in deployment, enviroment, Dockerfiles or even hardcoded.
+2- Contributers are not avialable since we do not use public repositories for development purposes.
+This repository was created publically with one commit to grant access to the code for the perposeof customer review.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.